-The el Bulli restaurant in Roses, Catalonia, under chef Ferran Adrià, was named best restaurant in the world by Restaurant magazine.
+The el Bulli restaurant in Roses, Catalonia, under chef Ferran Adrià, was named the best restaurant in the world by Restaurant magazine.
 Its elevation helped to focus culinary attention on Spain and fuelled a trend towards Spanish cuisine in Australia.
 El Bulli remained in the top three until its closure in July 2011 and claimed the top spot five times in that period.

 In 1983, after running a military kitchen during his national service, Ferran Adrià was offered the role of chef de partie at el Bulli, a restaurant that had been run by Doctor Hans Schilling and his wife Marketta since 1964.
 Although he was only 22 when he joined el Bulli, Adrià became head chef 18 months later.
 In 2002, the restaurant was named the best in the world, a title it achieved five times.